Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control

-We consider a Polish space $\Lambda$ and we formulate the following standard assumption that will ensure existence and uniqueness for the solution of the state equation. \begin{Hypothesis} $b\colon [0,T] \times H \times \Lambda \to H$ is a continuous function and satisfies, for some $C>0$,
+We consider $\Lambda$ a Polish space (i.e. a complete and separable metric space) that will be our control space.
+In other words we will try to minimize our functional on a class of $\Lambda$-valued processes.
+We formulate the following standard assumptions that will ensure existence and uniqueness for the solution of the state equation. \begin{Hypothesis} $b\colon [0,T] \times H \times \Lambda \to H$ is a continuous function and satisfies, for some $C>0$,

 for all $x,y \in H$, $s\in [0,T]$, $a\in\Lambda$. $\sigma\colon [0,T]\times H \to \mathcal{L}_2(U_0, H)$ is continuous and, for some $C>0$,

 for all $x,y \in H$, $s\in [0,T]$. \end{Hypothesis}